 As always, I spread the Adai out very thin to make it extra-crispy, although most traditional versions of Adai tend to be thicker.
 It's really up to you and your tastes.

 Here's the recipe.
 Enjoy the weekend, everyone!

-- 1 cup packed coriander leaves (I use the stems too because I find they add a lot of flavor)
+- 1 cup cilantro (pack the cilantro in to measure.
+I use the stems too because I find they add a lot of flavor)

 - Salt to taste.

 - Soak the rice and the dals together for at least 2 hours.
-Drain, and place in a blender along with all the other ingredients.
+Drain, and place in a blender along with all the other ingredients except the oil.